Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 You can keep the soil moist by watering it whenever it is dry.

-So make sure that your plant only gets enough water so that the top layer of soil dries out before you water it again.
+So make sure that your plant only gets enough water so that the top layer of soil mix dries out before you water it again.

-In general, it takes about two weeks to a month for cactus cuttings to root.
+It generally takes about two weeks to a month for cactus cuttings to root.

 As the roots grow, you should begin to see some new growth on your cutting, which will indicate that they are ready for repotting!

-Once they have been transplanted, wait about one weeks before watering again.
+Once they have been transplanted, wait about one week before watering again.

 This waiting period allows the soil time to settle around the roots, which helps reduce shock when you begin watering after this period.